xujiahuayz/defi-econ/README.md

 ## Import Data Folders

-Please import the data folder `dominant_defi/data` to the project root path, and overwrite the current `data` folder on Github Repo.
+Please import the data folder `dominant_defi/data` from Dropbox (authorization required) to the project root path, and overwrite the current `data` folder on Github Repo.

 ## Run scripts